 13• Best Film in Italian Language (assegnato al produttore o al regista)

-Among the Nominee Films or other works not inclued in the program, if there shall be the conditions of presentation with reason related to specific nominee films, in addition to the Official Leonardo's Horses, other Awards could be proposed annually such as:
+Among the Nominee Films or other works not inclued in the program, if there shall be the conditions of presentation with reason related to specific areas or discliplines, in addition to the official categories, other Awards could be proposed annually such as:

 Visual Special Effects

 Special Awards and Special Mentions

 SHORT FILM CINEMA SECTION